 During the school year (beginning in mid-August), the Adult Choir meets Wednesday evenings from 6:30-8:00 p.m. in the Choir Room, located upstairs in the sanctuary, and on Sunday mornings at 10:45 a.m. (prior to the worship service).
-From May 29 through August 28, 2016, the choir will meet at 9:30 am in the Choir Room, just prior to the 10:00 am sanctuary service.
-There will be no Wednesday evening choir or bell choir rehearsals from mid-June through mid-August.
+From June 4 through August 27, 2017, the choir will meet at 9:15 am in the Choir Room, just prior to the 10:00 am sanctuary service.
+There will be no Wednesday evening choir or bell choir rehearsals from June through mid-August.
 There is no audition for the Choir, but a pleasant singing voice and some ability to read music are helpful.
-We are fortunate to have talented section leaders Andrea Scheulen, soprano and Lee Lingle, bass, who can often be heard as a featured soloists in anthems.
 On the first Sunday of the month, when there is Communion, the Choir meets and sits downstairs at the front of the church, rather than in the loft.
 A few times a year, the Choir does an anthem written by a Charleston composer.

 In addition to singing in the weekly Sunday service, the Choir presents two smaller classical works per year with soloists and instrumentalists -- one during Advent and one during the Lenten or Easter season.
 Some works done in the past include:

 - Bach, JS, Cantatas #140 (Wachet auf), #61 (Nun komm der Heiden Heiland), #142 (Uns ist ein Kind geboren)

 - Britten, A Ceremony of Carols and Rejoice in the Lamb

 - Handel, movements from the Christmas and Easter sections of Messiah, Coronation Anthem #4

 - Mendelssohn, several movements from Elijah, presented in conjunction with Harborview Presbyterian Church choir in April 2009